|

 Dry Brush the Peat Pots

-Use a little bit of white paint, craft paint is fine and with a paint brush dry the peat pots.
-If you haven’t dry brushed the before it just means painting with very little paint on the end of your brush.
-I didn’t want the pots to be completed painted, allowing little bits of the tan colour of the peat pots to show through..
-When you brush is first dipped into the paint, begin by painting inside the peat pot, once your brush has less paint on it, brush the outside.
+Use a little bit of white paint, craft paint is fine and with a paintbrush dry the peat pots.
+If you haven’t dry-brushed the before it just means painting with very little paint on the end of your brush.
+I didn’t want the pots to be completely painted, allowing little bits of the tan color of the peat pots to show through.
+When your brush is first dipped into the paint, begin by painting inside the peat pot, once your brush has less paint on it, brush the outside.
 Once painted set aside to dry.

 Optional Plaster of Paris for Weight